openspending/fiscal-data-package/spec/index.md

 **Describing sources**: the logical model will repeatedly need to indicate that the data for a given part of the model comes from a given field/column in a CSV file.
 This is done with a `source` property.

 A full representation of the logical model property is a hash that `MUST` contain `source` and `MAY` contain `resource`. `source` declares the name of the field on the resource. `resource` declares the resource where the source field is.
-If `resource` is not included, it defaults to the first resource in the resource array:
+If `resource` is not included, it defaults to the first resource in the `resources` array:

 ```
 # full representation, using an object and the source property